ProrokWielki/py_buildsystem/README.md

 Options available:

-* source directories -- list of directiories in which the files to compile are located,
+* source directories -- list of directories in which the files to compile are located,
-* output directory -- directory to which the output files will be writen,
+* output directory -- directory to which the output files will be written,
 * types -- file types to be compiled,
 * search_subdirectories -- defines if the sub directories are searched (optional -- default = False).
+* additional_flags -- list of additional flags for this step (optional)

 #### Step link